gazebo-web/cloudsim/docs/README.md

 #### Simulations

 The simulations interface represents a service that manages a set of simulations.
 These simulations are a representation of a simulation running on a specific Platform.
-A simulation includes specific configuration to launch, like the image that needs to be used for robots.
+A simulation includes specific configuration to launch, like the images to run on each pod.

 ## Configuring a Platform